PgBiel/elembic/src/types/custom.typ

     if foldable-fields != (:) {
       // Fold received arguments with defaults
       for (field-name, fold-data) in foldable-fields {
-        if field-name in args {
+        if field-name in args and not fold-data.required {
           let outer = default-fields.at(field-name, default: fold-data.default)
           if fold-data.folder == auto {
             final-fields.at(field-name) = outer + args.at(field-name)